Trump to shrink Bears Ears, Grand Staircase-Escalante monuments

 Pollock said he hopes issues related to the Grand Staircase-Escalante National Monument will gain more exposure and potentially be resolved as the Trump administration gives it a closer look.
 Such issues include revising the monument’s management plan, he said.

-As for what a shrunken monument may look like, Pollock said his guess was as good as anyone’s as neither he nor the county in general know what Trump plans to do.
+As for what a shrunken monument may look like, Pollock said his guess is as good as anyone’s as neither he nor the county in general know what Trump plans to do.
 Still, he said he applauds Zinke and Trump for “trying to make the situation better.”

 Herbert said during one of his monthly news conferences that he believes Grand Staircase-Escalante could be broken into smaller monuments.
 There have also been reports by media outlets that Bears Ears could be reduced to under 200,000 acres.